 As parents, we all worry about our kids.

-When they’re babies, we especially want to know that our babies are on track with their development.
+When they’re babies, we want to know that our babies are on track with their development.
 If you’re worried about it, worrying alone can suck your mental energy.

 But it’s also important that you don’t drive yourself crazy with worry! that can make you more stressed out than you need to be.

 If you use an app to track milestones, it’ll make discussing your child’s development with your pediatrician easier.